The District 3 Class AA championship game between Delone Catholic High and Trinity lived up to its billing.

 "I knew (Seth) would have killed me last year if I would have shot it," Austin said.
 "He was our guy, and he was hot that whole game and, toward the end, I knew i had to give him the ball and it worked.
 Whatever gets us the W."

 The key to the game may have come down to something as simple as a face mask.
 With three minutes, 22 seconds remaining in the half, Trinity had extended its lead to 31-22.
-Delone called a timeout
+Delone called a timeout and Austin removed the face mask he had been wearing.

 "I broke my nose a few weeks ago and was getting beat by their big guys because I couldn't see them," Austin said.
 "Coach is yelling at me, 'Why don't you see them?', and I don't want to lose it for my team, so I was like if I break my nose, I break my nose.
 I took it off so I could see and play defense."